pastranacl/IAcobus/README.md

 The main code is contained in the neurnet class.

+## Installation
+The code needs Python 3.12 and Numpy 1.26.4.
+The only additional libary necessary to operate the code is tqdm.
+Matplotlib is used in the examples for reppresentation of the data.

 ## Instructions
 The implementation approach is inspired by the paradigm of TensorFlow + Keras.